 Other causes include fights with larger animals and other wolves.
 These aggressive fights often result in mortal injuries.
 Individual wolves also die due to ailments.
-The risk to their life is significantly increased when humans tend to encroach in their habitats.
+The risk to their lives significantly increases when humans tend to creep into their habitats.

-In addition to physical features and other differences already explained, the living environments of wolves and coyotes are also different.
-Coyotes live along diverse ranges.
-These ranges include forests, desert lands, lofty mountains, sites for farming, cities, and meadows.
+In addition to physical features and other differences already explained, wolves’ and coyotes’ living environments are also different.
+Coyotes live along with diverse ranges.
+These ranges include forests, desert lands, lofty mountains, farming sites, cities, and meadows.

 Gray wolves tend to be more restricted.
 They live along woodlands and the more remote tundra.

-Red wolves reside in forests, marshy areas, and the lowlands in proximity to water.
-Unlike coyotes, wolfs prefer living in more open spaces.
+Red wolves reside in forests, marshy areas, and lowlands near water.
+Unlike coyotes, wolves prefer living in more open spaces.

 Are There Any Differences in The Mating Habits of Coyotes and Wolves?

 The mating habits of coyotes and wolves have minor differences.
 Coyotes tend to mate during February.
-At this point, only the alpha pair from the packmates, while the subordinates assist in raising the newborn.
+Only the alpha pair from the packmates, while the subordinates assist in raising the newborn.

 Coyotes are incredibly monogamous, and bonds between the pairs have been seen to last a lifetime.
-During April, after a gestation period of 62 to 65 days, the female starts hunting for a new den.
+In April, the female starts hunting for a new den after a gestation period of 62 to 65 days.

-Dens can be a hollowed-tree stump, outcrops from rocks, or a burrow made by raccoons and other animals.
-However, the coyote does prefer to build their den themselves.
+Dens can be hollowed tree stumps, outcrops from rocks, or burrows made by raccoons and other animals.
+However, the coyotes prefer to build their den themselves.

 They usually look to have some protective cover along with the den.
 This protection can be a bush, tree, or any other form of drainage.

-The litters of a coyote usually contain between four to seven pups.
-The size of the litter tends to vary with the most significant reported litter holding 11 pups in a single den.
-Coyotes can easily tweak the size of the dens depending on the population and the abundance of food.
+The litter of a coyote usually contains between four to seven pups.
+The litter’s size tends to vary, with the most significant reported debris holding 11 dogs in a single den.
+Coyotes can easily tweak the size of the holes depending on the population and the abundance of food.

-Although it is difficult to ascertain the proper size of their litter in urban spots, most estimates state that their litter sizes are more significant than usual.
+Although it is difficult to ascertain their litter’s proper size in urban areas, most estimates state that their waste is more significant than usual.
 This could be due to the excellent food supply.
 Pups stay in their dens for at least six weeks, after which they start traveling small distances with the adults.

-In wolf packs, only the alpha male and female start mating, with their time for mating ranging between January to March.
-Wolves start breeding from the age of 2 or 3, and they generally mate for their entire lifetime.
+Only the alpha male and female start mating in wolf packs, with their mating time ranging from January to March.
+Wolves start breeding at 2 or 3, and they generally mate for their entire lifetime.

-Upon reaching sexual maturity, the majority of the wolves leave their original pack in a bid to find a new territory.
-They may also do this to join new packs.
+Upon reaching sexual maturity, most wolves leave their original pack to find a new territory.
+They may also do this to join new groups.
 Coyotes, however, do not follow this habit.

 The dispersing wolves are seen to roam up to 40 to 70 miles.
 In some instances, they may also cross 100 miles.
-The distance covered entirely depends on their gender, current habitat, and the availability of other packs in the area.
+The distance covered entirely depends on their gender, current habitat, and other packs’ availability in the area.

 After a gestation period of 63 days, the alpha female gives birth to a pack of blind pups.
 Coyotes are born with sight.
-The size of their litter ranges from 4 to 7 pups.
+The size of their litter ranges from 4 to 7 dogs.
 For the first three weeks, the packs nurse their pups every 4 hours to ensure their body temperature is stable.
-The mother usually stays with her pup, and she alone feeds the child with the food brought by other pack members.
+The mother usually stays with her pup and feeds the child with the food brought by other pack members.

-Weaning of a wolf pup is usually completed after they reach eight weeks of age or when they are capable of eating semi-solid substances.
+Weaning of a wolf pup is usually completed after they reach eight weeks of age or can eat semi-solid substances.
 After they start eating solids, the pack members move them to another site where they learn throughout the summer how to hunt.
 By 6 to 8 months, they start traveling with other members and participating in hunts.

 The scat of wolves and coyotes is radically different.
-Coyotes have a smooth and shiny scat that is less than an inch in the diameter.
-The scat can contain ungulate hair.
+Coyotes have smooth and shiny manure less than an inch in diameter.
+The waste can contain ungulate hair.
 They may also have small bone fragments of smaller rodents like mice and rabbits.
-The scat tapers at the end.
+The dung tapers at the end.

-Wolves have a relatively rough scat.
+The wolves have a relatively rough scat.
 The diameter of this scat is between 0.5 to 1.5 inches.
 Usually, it is more than 1 inch.
-Unlike the scat of coyotes, the scat of a wolf appears cord-like.
+Unlike the feces of coyotes, the waste of a wolf appears cord-like.
 It can also contain small bone fragments and ungulate hair.
 They also have a tapered end.

 Wolves and coyotes tend to vary in terms of range.
-Coyotes have exhibited an excellent ability for adapting to a wide range of environments.
+Coyotes have an excellent ability to adapt to a wide range of environments.
 These environments include both urban and rural areas.

-Although they were native to the western US, coyotes have now almost successfully covered the entire continent of North America.
+Although native to the western US, coyotes have almost successfully covered North America’s entire continent.
 This range also includes significant portions of Canada and Alaska.
-Some species of Coyotes have also stretched along Mexico and down to Central America going as far as Panama.
+Some species of Coyotes have also stretched along Mexico and down to Central America, going as far as Panama.

-While wolves historically ranged throughout the maximum parts of North America, they are now only found in Canada, some northern states of the US, and the famous Yellowstone National Park.
+While wolves historically ranged throughout North America’s top parts, they are now only found in Canada, some northern states of the US, and the famous Yellowstone National Park.

-Being massive predators, wolves and coyotes are often found to compete for similar habitats and foods.
+As massive predators, wolves, and coyotes compete for similar habitats and foods.
 The range of coyotes has expanded primarily due to the decrease in the overall population of wolves.

-In spots where the population of wolves is more plentiful, coyotes tend to be lesser in number.
-When a new set of wolves were introduced in the Yellowstone national park, this park witnessed a subsequent reduction in the overall population of coyotes.
+Coyotes tend to be fewer in spots where the population of wolves is more plentiful.
+When a new set of wolves were introduced in Yellowstone National Park, this park witnessed a subsequent reduction in coyotes’ overall population.